shirish93/shirish93.github.io/_posts/2024-01-01-leadership-styles.md

 1. **Spiritual:** The ability to inspire vision, meaning, and purpose within the team and individual contributors.
 2. **Technical:** The 'hard-skills', expertise and innovation driving projects forward.
-3. **Personal:** The guidance, mentorship, and interpersonal skills fostering individual growth.
+3. **Personal:** The guidance, mentorship, and interpersonal skills nurtuturing individual growth.
 4. **Inspirational/Celebrity:** The impact on a broader community through exceptional work and influence.

 By exploring these dimensions, leaders can identify their unique strengths and areas for development, and improve on growth accordingly.
 For followers, the framework allows a quick way to evaluate the diverse leadership styles they encounter.
 This enables them to identify the leaders who resonate most with their individual needs and aspirations.